OfficeDev/Property-Inspection-Code-Sample/README-Android.md

 Some configuration is required to enable the Android Repair App to work with an O365 environment.
 Read on to learn about the configuration process.

-> This sample was tested with version 1.2.1.1 of Android Studio.
+> This sample was tested with  Android Studio version 1.3.1.

 Android Repair App Installation
 -------------------------------